 Delusion in Death

-This romantic suspense is a hardcover edition that was published by Putnam Adult on September 11, 2012 and has 388 pages.
+romantic suspense that was published by Putnam Adult on September 11, 2012 and has 388 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Treachery in Death, Kindred in Death, The Other Side, New York to Dallas, Unquiet, Celebrity in Death, Calculated in Death, Thankless in Death, Mirror, Mirror, Festive in Death, Obsession in Death, Betrayal in Death, "Wonderment in Death", "Possession in Death", Down the Rabbit Hole, "Midnight in Death", Devoted in Death, Brotherhood in Death, Apprentice in Death, Echoes in Death, Secrets in Death

 Thirty-sixth in the In Death romantic suspense series revolving around Eve Dallas and Roarke in a futuristic New York City.

 Eve and Roarke are getting comfortable with each other and Eve is actually starting to get comfy with Summerset!!!
 In some respects.
 In others, Robb may be setting us up for issues.
 The disappointing aspect of this story was it being almost all police work with a few short bursts of personal time for Eve and Roarke.
 Not too much working out in the home gym, although Eve is back to having nightmares after events in New York to Dallas.